mendrik/feather/feather-docs/content/decorators/index.md

 ### localStorage

-This boolean will initialize a binding value from *localstorage*.
+This boolean will initialize a binding's value from *localstorage*.
 With array bindings, however, you must define
 ```@Read(arrayProperty: string)``` and ```@Write(arrayProperty: string)``` serializers for its children.
 This is best explained in the following [source file](https://github.com/mendrik/feather-todo/blob/master/ts/todo-list.ts).
 Primitives are stored without any serializers.
 The local storage name is calculated from the widgets
-path (resolved through parentWidgets).
+path (resolved through parent widgets).
 Each path segment is taken from a property called id, name, title or
 a function named like this.
-If no are present the widgets class name is taken.
+If no are present the widget's class name is taken.
+Make sure the path segments
+are unique for widget instance.

 ### html

 With string bindings you might sometimes want to inject unescaped html fragments into the dom tree.
 The only
-restriction is that you cannot inject it at a template's root node.
+restriction is that you cannot inject it at a root node of template.
 This is experimental, so use it with care.

 ## @On